KarimTechBuilds/KarimTechBuilds/README.md

 ## 🚀 What I Do
 - 💻 Programming (C++, Python)
-- 🎮 Game development experiments
+- 🪛 Combining Hardware and Software in my projects
 - 🛠️ Building tools and kits for devs

 ## 🧰 Projects
+- Smart Expense Tracker
-- ⚒️ More projects coming soon — stay tuned!
+- More projects coming soon.

 ## 📫 Connect with Me